TakanoriHarashima/DNA_NP_motor_simulation/README.md

 SUMMERIZE = True # Output rough summary of the simulation
 ```
 2. run the simulation:
-push F5 key to run the simulation
+Push F5 key to run the simulation.

 3. Expected output:
 The simulation make folders as follow.